Rdatatable/data.table/README.md

   23. Fixed example in `?as.data.table.Rd`, [#1576](https://github.com/Rdatatable/data.table/issues/1576).
 Thanks @MichaelChirico.

+  24. Fixed an edge case and added tests for columns of type `function`, [#518](https://github.com/Rdatatable/data.table/issues/518).

 ### Changes in v1.9.6  (on CRAN 19 Sep 2015)

 #### NEW FEATURES